What's nearby

 2Picnic at the Phoenix Park

-Spread out on a rug and tuck into your picnic as the herd of fallow deer pass by in the lush green grasslands of the park.
-Hire a bike and cycle to the grounds of Farmleigh House or one of the many hidden spots in the park.
+Lay out a rug and tuck into your picnic as the herd of fallow deer pass by in the lush green grasslands of the park.
+Hire a bike from Phoenix Park Bikes and cycle to the grounds of Farmleigh House or one of the many hidden spots in the park.

 3Hike along the Howth Cliff Walk